CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY GOALS.September 25,.2017

 2. Quote is directly from Job Feldbrugge’s webpages linked here.

 3. Editor’s note: Of course, this flies in the face of bang’s infinitely hot start theory.
-The quiet expansion begins with infinitesimal measurements of time and length and the very small mass and charge, and something close to absolute zero.
+The quiet expansion begins with infinitesimal measurements of time and length and the very small mass and charge, and perhaps something close to absolute zero.
 Planck’s temperature would be happening but it is more like Guth’s inflation but not quite.
 We’ll have to work on those constructions.

 4. Go to a page of links to Arkani-Hamed’s work including the video where he makes this claim.